 \section{Related Work}

-\textbf{Data Contamination in LLMs}.~\citet{gpt3} was among the first to highlight the problem of data contamination when training models on internet-scale corpora, proposing an n-gram overlap-based decontamination technique that was later adopted in~\citet{abdin2024phi4technicalreport}.
-Building on this, several detection methods exploit verbatim memorization to identify leaked test-set examples~\citep{provingtestset, guided-prompting, ngram-acc}.
-More specifically,~\citet{ngram-acc, guided-prompting} test whether the model can accurately reconstruct masked spans of test questions, while~\citet{provingtestset} measure the log-probability of the original ordering of multiple-choice options.~\citet{choi-conta} instead examine embedding divergence after fine-tuning, exploiting the observation that embeddings of unseen samples change more substantially than those of memorized ones.
-However, these methods face key limitations:~\citet{provingtestset, guided-prompting, ngram-acc} perform poorly on contaminated VLMs, while~\citet{choi-conta} requires ground-truth clean model behavior to establish a detection threshold, reducing its practicality.
+\textbf{Data contamination in LLMs.} \cite{gpt3} was among the first to highlight the problem of data contamination when training models on internet-scale corpora, proposing an n-gram overlap–based decontamination technique that was later adopted in \cite{qwentechnical}.
+Building on this, several detection methods exploit verbatim memorization to identify leaked test-set examples \citep{provingtestset, guided-prompting, ngram-acc}.
+More specifically, \cite{ngram-acc, guided-prompting} test whether the model can accurately reconstruct masked spans of test questions, while \cite{provingtestset} measure the log-probability of the original ordering of multiple-choice options. \cite{choi-conta} instead examine embedding divergence after fine-tuning, exploiting the observation that embeddings of unseen samples change more substantially than those of memorized ones.
+However, these methods face key limitations: \cite{provingtestset, guided-prompting, ngram-acc} perform poorly on contaminated VLMs, while \cite{choi-conta} requires ground-truth clean model behavior to establish a detection threshold, reducing its practicality.

-\textbf{Generalized Benchmarks for Detecting Contamination}.~\citet{yao-dcclb} address these limitations by testing for generalization rather than memorization.
+\textbf{Generalized benchmarks for detecting contamination.} \cite{yao-dcclb} tests for generalization rather than memorization.
 They construct trivial variants of benchmark questions by replacing incorrect multiple-choice options with irrelevant answers.
 Contaminated models often fail on the easier variants, exposing strong memorization.
 However, their setup involves training for 36 epochs on a single benchmark -- an unrealistic scenario for modern large-scale training.
-In a similar spirit, GSM-Symbolic and MATH-Perturb~\citep{gsm-symbolic, mathperturb} introduce perturbation-based approaches, measuring performance drops on variant questions as contamination signals.
+Similarly, GSM-Symbolic and MATH-Perturb \citep{gsm-symbolic, mathperturb} introduce perturbation-based approaches, measuring performance drops on variant questions as contamination signals.